Code & Permits

 If you are deciding between a NEMA 14-50 outlet and a hardwired charger, the GFCI requirement tips the scales.
 Hardwiring costs slightly more in labor but skips the $100 to $160 GFCI breaker, avoids nuisance trips, and delivers up to 48A instead of 32A.
 For 8 out of 10 Henderson homes I work on in 2026, hardwired is the right call.

 Need a code-compliant EV install?
-Henderson EV Charger Pros pulls every permit and uses GFCI breakers where NEC requires them.
+Henderson EV Charger Pros pulls every permit, files load calculations per NEC 220.83, and uses GFCI breakers where NEC requires them.
 Call (838) 205-8397.

 Disclaimer: Electrical code requirements change.
 Verify current NEC adoption with the City of Henderson Building Department before any installation.

-gfci breaker ev chargergfci breaker for ev chargernec 2023 ev chargerev charger gfci requirementnema 14-50 gfcigfci nuisance tripping evev charger code henderson
+gfci breaker ev chargergfci breaker for ev chargernec 2023 ev chargerev charger gfci requirementnema 14-50 gfcigfci nuisance tripping evev charger code hendersonnec article 625

 About the Author